Josh Naylor Player Props: Guardians vs. Pirates

 - The Pirates pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.36).
+- The Pirates have a 4.44 team ERA that ranks 22nd across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (94 total, one per game).
+- Pirates pitchers combine to allow 97 home runs (one per game), the sixth-fewest in the league.

-- Priester will make his first start of the season for the Pirates.
+- Keller tries for his 10th win when he gets the start for the Pirates, his 20th of the season.
+He is 9-4 with a 3.31 ERA and 129 strikeouts in 117 2/3 innings pitched.

-- The right-hander is pitching in his MLB debut.
-He's 22 years old.
+- In his most recent time out on Saturday, July 8, the righty threw seven scoreless innings against the Arizona Diamondbacks while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.